(b. 1972) is an American Professional Wrestler

 - Chairman of the Brawl: His Red Baron is "The Hardcore Chair-Swinging Freak."

-- Crowd Song: During his punch combo, ECW crowds would chant "Balls!
+- Crowd Chant: During his punch combo, ECW crowds would chant "Balls!
 Balls!
 Balls!
 Uhhhhh ahhh Balls!"

 - Finishing Move: Nutcracker Suite